ahmadawais/awesome-random-stuff/readme.md

 ### August 26, 2021
 - [Create beautiful images of your code](https://ray.so/) - Turn your code into beautiful images.
 Choose from a range of syntax colors, hide or show the background, and toggle between a dark and light window. #code #screenshot
+- [Poet.so | Create Beautiful Images of Twitter Posts](https://poet.so/) - Capture and share Twitter posts as beautiful images. #screenshot #twitter
 ### August 25, 2021
 - [TubeBuddy](https://www.tubebuddy.com/) - The Premier YouTube Channel Management Toolkit
 ### August 24, 2021